Your words matter.

 Everything you say about your nonprofit is either pulling people in or pushing them away.

-Doesn’t matter if we’re talking about marketing messages like newsletter articles or social media posts, or fundraising messages like appeals or thank-yous.
+Doesn’t matter if we’re talking about marketing messages like newsletter articles or social media posts, or fundraising messaging like appeals or thank-yous.

 Sweet words draw people in like honey.